jamesbrandecon/FRAC.jl/README.md

 # FRAC.jl
+The package is brand new!
+Consider it a beta version, and let me know if you encounter issues.

 This package estimates mixed logit demand models using the fast, "robust", and approximately correct (FRAC) approach developed by Salanie and Wolak (2019).
 The current version of the code

 ## Installation